 Glucose and Insulin Metabolism

-Rye products generate a lower postprandial insulin response than wheat products, even though the postprandial glucose response remains unchanged.
+Rye products generate a lower postprandial insulin response than wheat products.
 This response is not only due to the fiber content of rye, but also due to the bioactive components and the physical structure of rye products, e.g. rye breads.
 Also, there is evidence that grain variety influences the postprandial insulin metabolism, some varieties showing more insulin saving capacity than others.

 Several clinical studies support the hypothesis that whole grain consumption and especially high intake of cereal fiber is significantly associated with reduced risk of diabetes.